thefuturehaus/parse-push-plugin/README.md

 Now uses 1.8.0 SDK

 ##### Android devices without Google Cloud Messaging:
 If you only care about GCM devices, you're good to go.
-Move on to the [Usage](#usage) section.
+Move on to the step 3 & 4 of this section.

 The automatic setup above does not work for non-GCM devices.
 To support them, the `ParseBroadcastReceiver` must be setup to work properly.
 My guess is this receiver takes care of establishing a persistent connection that will